NOC students earn OACC All-American honors

-Recognized from NOC for the All-Academic Team were Mia Claire Jones, Morrison, and Bobbie Benz, Enid, from NOC Enid, Devin Barnett, Ponca City, Samantha Smith, Medford, and Emma Valgora, Ponca City, from NOC Tonkawa; and from NOC Stillwater, Hang Dinh and Emilee Rhymer from Stillwater.
+Recognized from NOC for the All-Academic Team were Mia Claire Jones, Morrison, and Bobbie Benz, Enid, from NOC Enid; Devin Barnett, Ponca City, Samantha Smith, Medford, and Emma Valgora, Ponca City, from NOC Tonkawa; and Hang Dinh and Emilee Rhymer, Stillwater, from NOC Stillwater.

 The All-Oklahoma Academic Team Program provides statewide recognition to outstanding two-year college students.